limingjia92/StaMPS-HPC/matlab/README.md

 This directory contains the central MATLAB processing engine for the **StaMPS-HPC** framework.

-Through a rigorous, ground-up refactoring effort, the legacy StaMPS codebase has been aggressively streamlined—**reducing the number of executable `.m` files from over 120 down to 59 essential, highly optimized functions**.
+Through a rigorous, ground-up refactoring effort, the legacy StaMPS codebase has been aggressively streamlined—reducing the number of executable `.m` files from over 120 down to 59 essential, highly optimized functions.

 We have eliminated deprecated MATLAB syntax, eradicated redundant I/O operations, and replaced computationally suffocating loops with heavily vectorized matrix operations and direct C-MEX integrations.
 The result is a modernized, production-ready InSAR time-series processor capable of handling massive regional datasets.